 We have numerous hand sanitizing stations throughout the school and all sinks have sanitizing soap and disposable paper towel.
 Our cleaning staff are experts trained in the safe sanitization of surfaces and ensure the building remains safe.
 We have met with our cleaning solutions and sanitization expert and have reviewed our protocols and cleaning products to ensure they are appropriate to manage all relevant bacteria and viruses, including the Coronavirus COVID-19.
 Boarding students have their own private bathroom available to them 24 hours a day, 7 days a week.
 Day students have a separate bathroom, as do staff.
-Staff wear masks when within 2 metres of students and no group remains in any one space longer than two hours, or 15 minutes when less than two metres and wearing a mask, as per instructions by Public Health.
-Our snack bar will remain closed and our kitchen and dining facility will be managed in accordance with all laws and regulations.
+Staff and students wear masks at all times and maintain two metres distance when reasonable to do so.
+We have been inspected by the local public health unit, are in regular contact with our Public Health nurse and follow all of their recommendations.
 We will continue to evolve and adjust our cleaning, sanitization and distancing protocols based on best practice and the guidelines as defined by the Ontario Ministry of Education, the local Public Health Unit, the Ontario Provincial Government and the Canadian Federal Government.

 Where can I find information regarding immigration?